erlange/wbm-dl/README.md

 ![wbm-dl logo](wbm-dl.png "wbm-dl logo")
 # Wayback Machine Downloader
 A C# implementation of wayback machine downloader.
 Download an entire archived website from the [Internet Archive Wayback Machine](http://web.archive.org/).
+The files downloaded are the original ones not the Wayback Archive rewritten version.

 For complete documentation you may want to consult the [Wiki page here.](https://github.com/erlange/wbm-dl/wiki)